This $35 Amazon Sheet Set Is So Soft, It Made Me Want To Shave My Legs

 “

-These sheets are light weight, incredibly soft and the price can’t be beat...Unless you like having your entire body buffed by rough sheets, you’ll love these sheets.
+These sheets are lightweight, incredibly soft and the price can’t be beat...Unless you like having your entire body buffed by rough sheets, you’ll love these sheets.

 Flyby, amazon reviewer